theodo/dojo-serverless/docs/session-1.md

 Run `yarn` and `yarn start`.
 Now, it's your turn:

-- [ ] Connect your front-end to your back-end through a `/virus` GET route returning a mocked list of viruses.
+- Connect your front-end to your back-end through a `/virus` GET route returning a mocked list of viruses.
-- [ ] Update your route to return a single (fake) virus if an id is provided as query param (log the event to see how to retrieve them).
+- Update your route to return a single (fake) virus if an id is provided as query param (log the event to see how to retrieve them).
-- [ ] Create a `createVirus` lambda that triggers every minute and does nothing for the moment (a [useful link](https://www.serverless.com/framework/docs/providers/aws/events/schedule/)) (but don't forget to remove it at the end of the session !)
+- Create a `createVirus` lambda that triggers every minute and does nothing for the moment (a [useful link](https://www.serverless.com/framework/docs/providers/aws/events/schedule/)) (but don't forget to remove it at the end of the session !)
-- [ ] Create a `virus/{id}` DELETE route that is requested on a virus click, and that does nothing for the moment. (a [useful link](https://www.serverless.com/framework/docs/providers/aws/events/apigateway/#request-parameters) and [another one](https://www.serverless.com/framework/docs/providers/aws/events/apigateway/#enabling-cors))
+- Create a `virus/{id}` DELETE route that is requested on a virus click, and that does nothing for the moment. (a [useful link](https://www.serverless.com/framework/docs/providers/aws/events/apigateway/#request-parameters) and [another one](https://www.serverless.com/framework/docs/providers/aws/events/apigateway/#enabling-cors))

 **Pro tips**:

 - If you want to deploy only one function, use `serverless deploy -f <your-function-name>`.
-It is much faster (~5s) than deploying a stack (~30s) but will only deploy the function's code, not any config change in your `serverless.yml`.
+It is much faster (~5s) than deploying a stack (~30s) but will only deploy the function's code, not any config change in your `serverless.ts`.
 - To call locally one function, use `serverless invoke -f <your-function-name> --path path/to/mocked-event.json`

 Done ?
 Nice work !
 Don't forget to kill your stack by running `serverless remove` in the backend folder !